Skip to content

 }

-Instead of polling, you can register a webhook URL to receive notifications when processing completes.
+As an alternative to polling, you can register a webhook URL to receive notifications when processing completes.
+See Webhooks for configuration details.

 Use Cases